-The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken; however, normally a minimum of 30 months of study and research is required and the program must be completed within six years.
+The time required to complete the PhD will vary according to the previous training of the applicant and the nature of the research undertaken; however, normally four to five years of study and research are required and the program must be completed within six years.

-Graduate courses can be found in §211, Course Listings, under the subject heading Elementary Education (EDEL).
+Graduate courses can be found in §231, Course Listings, under the subject heading Elementary Education (EDEL).